URD ATLAS

 The regime vocabulary is a finite state set: STABLE, HEATING, CONGESTED, CHEAP, and UNKNOWN/DEGRADED.
 These states are meant to compress the chain’s location in a three-axis space defined by Demand, Friction, and Capacity, with the final label then constrained by publish-confidence eligibility.
 The confidence threshold is therefore part of the state machine: if confidence is below the canonical gate, the UI must treat the row as UNKNOWN/DEGRADED even when the raw axis pattern might otherwise resemble a named state.

 The correct technical interpretation is: regime is a deterministic classification over the published meta payload, not a probability of future returns and not a recommendation class.
-The current label STABLE is a descriptive compression of the present chain state conditional on methodology version, chain profile, window, and confidence gate.
+The current label CHEAP is a descriptive compression of the present chain state conditional on methodology version, chain profile, window, and confidence gate.

 Traceability